 The IoT allows for continuous, real-time assessments into the safety and quality of food and pharma products as it relates to their temperature during transportation.
 AI can use predictive analytics that can provide forecasting based on data that might indicate a heightened risk during transport.
 This helps companies take prescriptive action such as planning and accommodating for hazards during transportation as they arise.

 A Canadian mining company is using the IoT to connect its end-to-end mining operation.
 This includes vehicles, mobile devices cameras, lights, fans, associates and more.
 Supervisors are able to track equipment as it moves throughout the mine.
 This comes into play when the company needs to ensure blast sites are cleared of associates and equipment, resulting in greater safety and output.

 In distribution centers Wi-Fi sensors are placed on pallets, cartons, forklifts, mobile scanning devices and associates and integrated with inventory management systems and warehouse management and control systems.
 This allows for visibility to item locations and a free-flow of real-time data that allows for fast picking and order fulfillment – leading to increased customer satisfaction.

 As you can see, the internet of things offers nearly limitless application in both the supply chain and our everyday life.
 The goal of supply chain leaders should be to get to that prescriptive analytics level, using the data at their fingertips thanks to the internet of things. enVista is committed to helping organizations accomplish that goal.
 Right now, only 1-3% of devices are IoT-connected, and we are already accomplishing some incredible things like those mentioned above.
 It’s exciting to imagine what the supply chain, and world as a whole, will look like in the future as we continue to increase that number.

-To read more about how enVista can help you utilize the technology at your fingertips, click here.
+Learn more about how enVista can help you utilize supply chain technology at your fingertips.